rasithaf/Autonomous-Car-Obstacle-detection-and-avoidance-using-Radar/README.md

 • Clone the kvaser interface into the catkin workspace: https://github.com/astuff/kvaser_interface

 Use the following steps mentioned below to run the RC car with mounted Radar

+• Make a ROS package for radar_publisher.py and servo_subscriber.py

 • ROS node in a new terminal: roscore